 Markos Falafel – my fellow vegetarians rejoice!
-I was so excited to stumble upon a vego-friendly option that served mouth watering cheap eats.
+I was so excited to stumble upon a vegetarian-friendly option that served mouth-watering cheap eats.

 Reeza Restaurant – another great find for my veggie (and vegan) friends!
 The food was exceptional, particularly if you’re after a more sit down affair.

 Happyo – sometimes you just feel like ice cream.
 This place is also vegan friendly and surprisingly good, like, REALLY GOOD.
-Try the vegan chocolate sorbet – oh yeah!
+Try the vegan chocolate sorbet!